adityabhattad2021/AI-Image-Sharing/README.md

 - UI fix

 ## Suggest a Feature
-If you have an interesting feature suggestion, please open an issue on our GitHub repository.
+If you have an interesting feature suggestion, please open an issue on this GitHub repository.

 ## Preview: